ndlarsen/prometheus-metrics-exporter/README.md

 ### ScrapeTargets
 - url: the url to scrape from
 - basicAuth (optional) : basic auth information (Documented below)
-- contentType: the content type of the scrape url.
+- mimeType: the content type of the scrape url.
 JSON and HTML are supported.
 - jobName: the job name to display in the pushgateway.
 - timeoutInSecs: the time to wait for response from the scrape target before timing out.
 - metrics: a list of metrics to pull from the scrape target response.
 (Documented below)